linkedin/DuaLip/docs/interfaces/supported_lps.rst

 .. _probsolution:

 Finally, the base matching problem formulation can be naturally extended to accommodate more complex constraints and objective functions.
-See the :ref:`A Matching Problem with Fairness Constraints <demo>` section for more details.
+See the :ref:`A Matching Problem with Fairness Constraints <matching_complex>` section for more details.